SharePoint/sp-dev-docs/docs/spfx/set-up-your-development-environment.md

 > [!NOTE]
 > Before following the steps in this article, be sure to [Set up your Microsoft 365 tenant](./set-up-your-developer-tenant.md).

-You can also follow these steps by watching this video on the SharePoint PnP YouTube Channel:
+You can also follow these steps by watching this video on the Microsoft 365 Platform Communtiy (PnP) YouTube Channel:

 > [!Video https://www.youtube.com/embed/Cxx9MdjEiEw]